John Lydon (Johnny Rotten of the Sex Pistols) remembers the primary advantage of safety pins.

 Patti Smith, the American high priestess of punk, maintains that everything that was anything happened in the restroom of club CBGB in the Bowery.
 So, the first installation in “A Tale of Two Cities” illustrates the New York germination of punk, with filthy toilets and detritus, the embodiment of the discarded.

 Across the pond, Malcolm McLaren, the British provocateur who visited New York in the mid 1970s, returned to London to share what he saw with clothing designer Vivienne Westwood, his partner.
 They had a shop called SEX at 430 Kings Road that morphed into Seditionaries.
 They produced and sold radical versions of what working class punks were wearing.
 Fashion that started with the necessity of keeping up one’s pants soon became acts of provocation.
-Westwood used overtly sexual and obscenity laden t-shirts to challenge and mock.
+Westwood used overtly sexual and obscenity laden t-shirts to challenge and mock, they wanted to publicly voice taboo subjects, such as porn in that time, which is far from taboo now considering the amount of adult sites about, see https://www.hdpornvideo.xxx/ as an example.
 Punks experienced enormous satisfaction in shocking conservative politicians and their bourgeois constituents.
 Along with their music, their fashion became their voice, a choir of desperation.

 Bondage, confrontational language, spiderweb knits, tartans, unconventional textiles, and the glint of metal from safety pins, buckles and zippers were all part of the punk iconography.
 In Westwood’s versions they are still an affront, while in their adaptation by contemporary designers they seem merely decorative.
 Mr. Bolton brilliantly flanks the first video monitor flashing punk imagery with a Westwood original, a red parachute ensemble on one side, opposite an embellished, harnessed, shredded ensemble by John Galliano for Dior.
 The strategy for the exhibit is clear, how original antagonistic DIY punk style inspired rarified, meticulous runway fashion.
 Punk made ugly acceptable, designers made it beautiful.
 In the hands of Ann Demeulemeester, Junya Watanabe and Rodarte the razor sharp edges of punk became ethereal and evocative.